-- of the use of battery storage, is required to address local energy network capacity constraints and to ensure the timely delivery of growth; - The NPPF requires a positive approach to be taken to promoting energy efficiency.
+- Evidence shows that a positive approach to promoting energy efficiency and locally generated sustainable sources of energy, as well as promotion of the use of battery storage, is required to address local energy network capacity constraints and to ensure the timely delivery of growth; - The NPPF requires a positive approach to be taken to promoting energy efficiency.
 In doing so, policy 2 anticipates the Government's "Future Homes Standard" currently scheduled to be introduced by 2025, which will require all new build homes to have low carbon heating and high levels of energy efficiency.
 When the Government implements the Future Homes Standard it will strengthen (or replace) the GNLP policy approach by providing further measures.
 The NPPF also requires a positive approach to large scale renewable energy generation except for onshore wind energy development.
 No suitable sites for onshore wind energy development have been submitted to the GNLP.
-The best ways to display local support, as required by the NPPF, for onshore wind energy are through a neighbourhood plan which requires a local referendum or through any other future local plan documents which may consider suitable sites; - The LEP strategy 72 identifies energy as one of five high impact sectors with the potential for growth; - Policy 2 makes necessary updates to existing development management policies to address the above.
+The best ways to display local support, as required by the NPPF, for onshore wind energy are through a neighbourhood plan which requires a local referendum or through any other future local plan documents which may consider suitable sites; - The LEP strategy identifies energy as one of five high impact sectors with the potential for growth; - Policy 2 makes necessary updates to existing development management policies to address the above.